asaadsaad/SD500-Final-Project-PetFinder-API/README.md

 * go to the 3-questions search prompt

 The bookmark list must also be persisted on the hard-disk and retrieved when the application bootstrap.

-### Application specifications
-* Use Object-Oriented programming when possible.
-* Divide your application into separate modules.
-* All responses must be typed, and your application must not have objects with type `any`.
-* A daily push is required to track your code progress and measure your performance.

 ## Final Evaluation
 The submission deadline is on Tuesday at 9:00 PM.
 I will meet with you on Wednesday and Thursday as per the schedule and evaluate the final project code.